 If a consumer with ESRD has not applied for Medicare, then she or he can stay in or apply for coverage through the [insert name of exchange].
 However, there are consequences of delaying Medicare benefits.
 Individuals with ESRD may not be eligible for certain Medicare benefits if they enroll in Medicare in the future, may pay a higher premium for late enrollment, or may have a delay in benefits when they begin.
 The [insert name of SHIP] at [insert contact information] should be able to give consumers more information about these complex choices.

-Drafting Note: In 2021, Medicare beneficiaries with ESRD can freely enroll in Medicare Advantage Plans.
+Drafting Note: Medicare beneficiaries with ESRD can enroll in Medicare Advantage Plans.

 Q 96: If individuals become eligible for Medicare and are already in a QHP, can they stay in their plan?